plaidml/plaidml/designs/RFC - Network Setup Teardown Optimization.md

 Adding the `comp.loop` instruction is simple enough that we propose to do it in the initial lowering to the comp dialect, so that comp programs never appear without it.

-In order to more easily connect the results of `plaidml_init` with the arguments of `plaidml_exec` and `plaidml_fini`, we've decided to do the split as part of the lowering to LLVMIR.

 The transformation of `gpu.launch_func` is also required, so we'll perform it as part of the initial lowering to the comp dialect.